Contents

 Why should I protect my company name as a trademark?

-If you have your company name protected as a trademark, you have the exclusive right to the brand name.
-This gives you a big advantage in dealing with competitors who abuse your company name.
+If your company name is protected as a trademark, you have the exclusive right to the brand name.
+This gives you a big advantage over competitors who abuse your company name.

 Here’s something that can happen quite quickly to an inexperienced startup.
 You have an innovative idea for a certain product or service and are successful with it.
 Then the imitators come along and shamelessly use your name as their own vehicle for success.
 For example, you find offers on platforms like Amazon or eBay carrying your own successful name.

-If the name is used by a competitor in the same or a similar sector, you can do more than just enforce an injunction.
-You can even claim damages in the form of an “infringer’s profit (Verletzergewinn)”.
-To calculate the amount of the infringer’s profit, you’ll have to verify which profit resulted for the “infringer” of trademark protection from the infringement of the trademark right and also whether certain costs are to be deducted from it – if any.
+If a competitor uses the name in the same or a similar sector, you can do more than just enforce an injunction.
+You can even claim damages in the form of a Verletzergewinn (infringer’s profit).
+To calculate the amount of the infringer’s profit, you’ll have to verify which profit resulted for the “infringer” of trademark protection from the infringement of the trademark right and whether certain costs are to be deducted from it – if any.

 Being unique gives you a competitive edge